 I love meeting new people and hearing about their adventures!
 I spoke to someone on Instagram recently who recommended Palmetto State Park so I added it to my to do list!!
-Definitely didn’t disappoint…great weekend getaway!!
-Here are some highlights/tips for your next trip to Palmetto State Park:
+Definitely didn’t disappoint!
+Palmetto State Park is a great weekend getaway!!

 Hiking/Biking at Palmetto State Park

 You could easily hike/bike the entire park in a day!
 The trails are short and easy…perfect for kids!!
 I would say the Ottine Swamp Trail is the best trail at Palmetto State Park.
 It definitely has a “swampy” feel to it, almost like your in the jungle.
 It’s so different and unique, gosh I love Texas!!
 I’d recommend starting with the Ottine Swamp Trail, turning left onto Mesquite Flats Trail, and left again onto Palmetto Interpretive Trail.
 You’ll walk on Palmetto Interpretive Trail for about 2 minutes and then you’ll see the water tower (purple dot on map below).
 Super neat little piece of history!!
 Then turn back around to hike Mesquite Flats Trail and turn right onto the San Marcos River Trail.
 You can easily do all three trails in three hours…super easy and relaxing!!
 Check out the orange route I’ve highlighted here for you: